DetroitApps/RetroMultiManager/README.md

 ## License

-Copyright © 2019 Detroit Apps
+Copyright ï¿½ 2019 Detroit Apps

 The content of this repository is bound by the following license(s):